 When you meet mom of two and Dallas floral designer Jody Stein, you immediately notice her quick wit and warm smile.
-Those qualities shine through even though she has faced tragedy and upsetting circumstances in her life, most recently a miscarriage in the midst of the pandemic.
+Those qualities shine through even though she has faced tragedy and upsetting circumstances in her life, including a miscarriage, in the midst of the pandemic.

 Through it all, flowers have been a bright spot in Stein’s world.
 “I’ve always been a flower lover,” she shares.
 “Growing up, we would travel a lot for my mom’s job and go to very cool places like Holland and all over Europe.
 I just fell in love with flowers at a very young age.”

 Today, flowers aren’t just a passion—they’re Stein’s profession.
 She turned her talent for floral arrangements into a business that’s headquartered right in her garage.
 Stein’s daughters run in and out of the studio, bringing joy (and the occasional meltdown) to her workday.
 (Read on below for some of Stein’s favorite things, from books to beauty must-haves.)

 Hails from South Africa “We immigrated here when I was 12.
 My mom was in politics and things got a little spicy down there.
 We were held at gunpoint and we got out of there.”